How Do I Look After Myself and Support Others During COVID-19?

 Is my session with an external provider confidential?

 Any confidentiality agreement you sign is between you and your external provider clinician.
 We are not privy to any information you share with them.
-In fact, invoices are processed with all defining information on them removed.
+All invoices are de-identified before being sent to St John WA for proessing.

 Does Wellbeing and Support need to know I have accessed an external provider?